dotNetkow/guest-writer/articles/2019-09-12-ionic-auth-connect.markdown

 </ion-content>
 ```

-This is the main page we’ll protect behind an Auth0 login experience.
-We’ll update the design a bit later.
+This is the main page you’ll protect behind an Auth0 login experience.
+You’ll update the design a bit later.

 Next, create a Login page: